heb-dtc/MusicServer/README.md

 #### TODOS
 [] add a multiplatform logger
+[] add a Player interface that clients should implement [] get podcast duration
+[] combine the fetch of radios and podcasts in MediaRepository

 ## [Apps]
 ### TODOS Android
 [] call to /api/history
 [] react to system event for pausing / restarting playback [] implement History screen
-[] combine the fetch of radios and podcasts on the home screen [] add some loading state when fetching
+[] add some loading state when fetching
-[] get podcast duration

 ### iOS
 #### TODOS iOS